This website uses cookies

 Pasquale’s 2015 book, The Black Box Society: The Secret Algorithms That Control Money and Information (Harvard University Press), has been recognized as a landmark study in information law.
 It is cited in fields ranging from law and computer science to sociology and literature.
 The book develops a social theory of reputation, search, and finance, while promoting pragmatic reforms to improve the information economy.
 The journal Big Data & Society hosted an interdisciplinary symposium on The Black Box Society in 2020, to mark the fifth anniversary of the book’s publication.

-Pasquale’s New Laws of Robotics: Defending Human Expertise in the Age of AI (Harvard University Press, 2020) analyzes the law and policy influencing the adoption of AI in varied professional fields.
+Pasquale’s New Laws of Robotics: Defending Human Expertise in the Age of AI (Harvard University Press, 2020) analyzes the law and policy influencing the adoption of AI in varied fields.
 The book was a finalist for the American Association of Publishers PROSE awards (in the legal studies and criminology category).
-Pasquale has also co-edited The Oxford Handbook of Ethics of AI (Oxford University Press, 2020), has edited or co-edited three other books, and co-authored a casebook on administrative law.
+It has been translated into Chinese, Spanish, and Italian, and is contracted to be translated into Arabic and Korean.
+Pasquale has also co-edited The Oxford Handbook of Ethics of AI (Oxford University Press, 2020) and Transparent Data Mining for Big and Small Data (Springer-Verlag, 2017), and co-authored a casebook on administrative law.

-Pasquale’s widely cited research has been featured in top law reviews, and he has advised business and government leaders in the healthcare, Internet, and finance sectors, including the U.S. Department of Health and Human Services, the U.S. House Judiciary and Energy & Commerce Committees, the Senate Banking Committee, the Federal Trade Commission, and directorates-general of the European Commission.
+Pasquale’s widely cited research has been featured in top law reviews.
+He was ranked the third most-cited U.S. legal scholar in the field of Law & Technology, based on Sisk et al. study data for 2016-2020.
+He has also advised business and government leaders in the healthcare, Internet, and finance sectors, including the U.S. Department of Health and Human Services, the U.S. House Judiciary and Energy & Commerce Committees, the Senate Banking and Select Intelligence Committees, the Federal Trade Commission, the National Governors Association, the National Association of Attorneys General, and directorates-general of the European Commission.
 He also has advised officials in Canada and the United Kingdom on law and technology policy.
 He served on the Council for Big Data, Ethics, and Society from 2014-16, and the National Committee on Vital and Health Statistics from 2019-2021, where he chaired the Subcommittee on Privacy, Confidentiality, and Security.
-He currently serves on the U.S. National Artificial Intelligence Advisory Committee (NAIAC), which advises the President and the National AI Initiative Office at the Department of Commerce.
+He also served on the U.S. National Artificial Intelligence Advisory Committee (2022-2024).

 Pasquale’s work on algorithmic accountability has helped bring the insights and demands of social justice movements to AI law and policy.
 In media and communication law, he has developed a comprehensive legal analysis of barriers to, and opportunities for, regulation of Internet platforms.
 In privacy law and surveillance, his work is among the leading legal research on regulation of algorithmic ranking, scoring, and sorting systems, including credit scoring and threat scoring.
 In health law, he has written a series of articles addressing both technological and financial challenges to U.S. healthcare institutions, focusing on how regulators can help providers improve outcomes.